liammcinroy/good/vim/coc_setup.md

 - Then in vim, just run `:CocInstall`, `:CocEnable`, and `:CocStart`!

-- For rust analyzer, then also run `:CocInstall coc-rust-analyzer`
+- For rust analyzer, then also run `:CocInstall coc-rust-analyzer`.

-- As annoying neovim related coc issues come up, then remove them by editing `~/.vim/plugged/coc.nvim/plugin/coc.vim` for the offending lines, e.g. dropping an `autocmd` for `coc#float#check_related`.
+- For C++, then also run `:CocInstall coc-clangd`.

+- If you get weird error messages, it's probably some combination of an old session with a bad recent plug update, or a bad combinations of plugs.